 Lucretius was a Roman poet and philosopher who wrote “De rerum natura” (On the Nature of Things), an epic poem widely regarded as one of the most influential works in history of literature, philosophy and science.
-In addition to his doctrinal and scientific impact, Lucretius exterted a profounded influence on countless later philosophers and scientists.
+In addition to his doctrinal and scientific impact, Lucretius exerted a profound influence on countless later philosophers and scientists.

 Very little is known about the life of Lucretius.
 He was born in 99 BC, according to most accounts.
-Jerome, a prominent Roman clergyman, wrote that a love potion had driven him insane.
-After writing some highly influential books in lucid intervals, Lucretius eventually committed suicide.
+Jerome, a prominent Roman clergyman writing four centuries after his death, wrote that a love potion had driven him insane and that Lucretius had eventually committed suicide.

 Contributions and Achievements:

 His only known work is his didactic epic poem, “De rerum natura” (On the Nature of Things), that consisted of six volumes and conveys the ideas of Epicureanism.

 He wrote about diverse things such as atoms and the void, our modes of perception, and our will.
 He discussed the origin of the world and life, the causes of earthquakes, while reflecting on art, language, science and religion.
 The poem also talked about a variety of diverse scientific topics such as cosmology, mental illness, nutrition, clouds, the seasons, eclipses, magnet and poisoning.